18leaf/flutter_ecommerce/README.md

 **lib/main.dart**
 - Initializes the application and sets up navigation and state management.

-## Usage
-Explain how users can interact with your app, focusing on key functionalities.

 ## Future Improvements
 - Implement User Profiles
 - Log In/Out